Decoding Lithium Sulfate: A Deep Dive into its Chemical Formula, Properties, and Applications

 -

 Chemical Reactivity: Lithium sulfate is relatively stable under normal conditions.
-However, at high temperatures, it can decompose, potentially releasing sulfur oxides.
+Even so, at high temperatures, it can decompose, potentially releasing sulfur oxides.
 It can also react with strong acids and bases under specific conditions.
 It does not readily undergo redox reactions under typical circumstances.

 Crystal Structures and Hydrates